SwedbankPay/developer.swedbankpay.com/checkout-v3/starter/seamless-view.md

 You can now perform the `GET` on the payment order and display the available delivery option(s) to the payer.
-How the delivery options are displayed is up to you.
-This is how they appear in our demoshop.
+How the delivery options are displayed is up to you, so they are not included in this screenshot.

 {:.text-center}
-![screenshot of the seamless view checkin mixed and delivery options][checkin-delivery-options-mixed]
+![screenshot of the seamless view checkin mixed and delivery options][checkin-remember-me-mixed]

 For digital products, only contact details will be shown.
 "Remember me" will work the same way as with mixed goods.

 {:.text-center}
-![screenshot of the seamless view checkin digital and delivery options][checkin-delivery-options-digital]
+![screenshot of the seamless view checkin digital and delivery options][checkin-remember-me-digital]

 When the payer chooses a delivery option, you can `PATCH` the payment order and open the payment menu.
 The payer can then proceed with the purchase.